RayenTellissy/Wavecord/README.md

    - If you're a new user, click on the "Sign Up" button to create a new account.
 Fill in the required information, such as your username, email, and password.
    - If you already have an account, click on the "Log In" button and provide your credentials.

-3. **Dashboard** 📊:
+3. **Home** 📊:
-   - Upon successful login, you'll be taken to the dashboard where you can see your friends, servers, and recent messages.
+   - Upon successful login, you'll be taken to the homepage where you can see your friends, servers, and recent messages.

 4. **Adding Friends** 👥:
    - To add friends, click on the "Friends" tab in the topbar.
 You can search for friends by their usernames and send them friend requests.